DETAILED ACTION

 Therefore, taking the teachings of Wang and Zhang together as a whole, it would have been obvious to a PHOSITA before the effective filing date of the claimed invention to have modified the multi-task image processing prompt tuning model disclosed in Wang to include the added prompt information changing pixel values as disclosed in Zhang at least because doing so would allow for more fine-grain details in predictions and overcome the interference caused by low-quality in-context pairs that are not sufficient similar to query images, and also provide robustness against domain shift.
 See Zhang page 2592, section 5.

-Regarding claims 6, 12 and 18, with claim 6 as exemplary, Wang teaches wherein the image processing model further comprises a feature extraction module which is configured to: perform feature extraction on the N prompt sample images output by each prompt module (Wang pages 6833–6834, architecture section, and page 6836, section 4.3 prompt tuning, feature maps are evenly sampled (feature extraction) using a vanilla vision transformer (module) on the input image including the patches, some of which are masked by way of the learnable tensors from the prompt tuning), and input extracted feature into the M image processing modules corresponding to the Y prompt modules (Wang page 6834 Architecture and In-Context Inference sections, the task prompt as the learnable tensors, where the feature maps are input to be added patch by patch in the vanilla vision transformer, where page 6832–6833, section 3.1 teaches that for each task, a tensor is redefined, thus providing different processing (modules) corresponding to the different learnable tensors defining different task prompts (Y prompt modules), see also fig. 1 illustrating separate processing paths for different task prompts).
+Regarding claims 6, 12 and 18, with claim 6 as exemplary, Wang teaches wherein the image processing model further comprises a feature extraction module configured to: perform feature extraction on the N prompt sample images output by each prompt module of the Y prompt modules (Wang pages 6833–6834, architecture section, and page 6836, section 4.3 prompt tuning, feature maps are evenly sampled (feature extraction) using a vanilla vision transformer (module) on the input image including the patches, some of which are masked by way of the learnable tensors from the prompt tuning), and input extracted feature into the M image processing modules corresponding to the Y prompt modules (Wang page 6834 Architecture and In-Context Inference sections, the task prompt as the learnable tensors, where the feature maps are input to be added patch by patch in the vanilla vision transformer, where page 6832–6833, section 3.1 teaches that for each task, a tensor is redefined, thus providing different processing (modules) corresponding to the different learnable tensors defining different task prompts (Y prompt modules), see also fig. 1 illustrating separate processing paths for different task prompts).

 Conclusion